fer77/new-blog-project/notes.md

 To customize an email:
 `php artisan vendor:publish --tag=laravel-mail` Publishes only the ones with the `laravel-mail` Makes a vendor/mail/markdown folder with all the components in the email.
 Styles will be under vendor/mail/html/promotion/themes/default.css  To reflect these changes update config/mail.php under markdown => theme.

+## 28
+What is it requesting:
+`php artisan make:request RegistrationRequest`
+`class RegistrationRequest extends FormRequest` This means that **RegistrationRequest** is a child of **FormRequest** and can access any of the fields in the form just by referencing them.

+When a form request class is typed end the logic within that method will never execute unless the validation passes.

+How do we know when to call the validate method in the controller and when to create a dedicated form request?
+Keep it as simple as needed.
+If only a few fields are validated, it can stay in a controller.
+But when it is more intensive with a lot of logic it is better to extract a dedicated form request class.

+**Form Request classes** it can be thought of a dedicated form object.
+A dedicated form class that can protect itself throu validation rules and can persist itself.